This brief guide will take you step by step through the process of installing wget in macOS.

 brew install wget

 - Once again just sit back and wait.
-Installing wget will take less time than it did to install Homebrew.
+Installing wget will take less time than it did to install Homebrew, so don’t go too far away.

-- And again, you’ll be back at the macOS Terminal prompt.
+- Once again you’ll be back at the macOS Terminal prompt.

 - Now type wget to make sure everything went smoothly.